atbcb/ICTTestingBaseline/docs/19Frames.md

 Limitations, Assumptions, or Exceptions
 ---------------------------------------
 -   In HTML5 the &lt;frame&gt; element is marked as obsolete.
 The &lt;iframe&gt; element remains part of the HTML5 specification.
 While the &lt;frame&gt; element has been deprecated in HTML5, testers may still encounter web pages and/or web applications with code that, while outdated, can and should still be accessible.
+-   The combination of accessible name and accessible description of an iframe is its text alternative.

 Test Procedure for SC 4.1.2 Name, Role, Value
 ---------------------------------------------